paolo-projects/terminal-emulator/README.md

 -   Flag arguments

     Flag arguments are like a switch.
-When they're present, the application knows something has to be done.
+When added to the command, the application knows that something has to be done.
 Example:

     `command --arg`